Seven great examples of custom diagrams and graphs usage for business

 Main diagram and graphs features include:

-• The multi-level nesting of nodes, which break into subsequent sections until the visibility of several thousand objects.
+• Breaking the multi-level nesting of nodes into subsequent sections, until the visibility of several thousand objects.
 Moreover, the expanding node disappears, making room to show under the structures.

 • The Gantt chart view, in which the user assigns people whose image is displayed on bars to tasks.

-• The mini-map, which is a useful preview of the entire chart.
+• The mini-map – a useful preview of the entire chart.

 Business processes and information flow